DanFrunza/FreeCodeCamp-FrontEndDevelopmentLibraries-JavaScriptCalculator/README.md

 - State shape (conceptually): the slice keeps the currently displayed value, the previous value (when an operator has been entered), the current operator, and flags to control overwriting vs appending input.

 - Reducers / Actions implemented (high level):
-	- addDigit: append a new digit to the current input (handles leading zero behavior)
+  - `addDigit` — append a new digit (or decimal) to the current input.
+Handles starting a number, leading-zero behavior, negative-start (`-`) cases, and prevents multiple decimals in a single number.
-	- addDecimal: handle decimal point input and prevent multiple decimals in the same number
-	- chooseOperator: store the selected operator and prepare state for the next value
-	- evaluate: compute the result using the current operator and operands
+  - `applyOperator` — apply or queue an operator.
+When there is a current input it appends it and the operator to the internal expression; when operators are entered consecutively it replaces or adjusts them (including allowing a minus sign for negative numbers).
+  - `calculateResult` — evaluate the current expression (expression + current input) using the evaluation logic, store the numeric result, and set flags so the result can be used in the next operation.
-	- clearAll: reset the calculator to initial state
+  - `clearAll` — reset the calculator state to initial values.
-	- deleteDigit: remove the last digit from the current input
+  - `deleteLast` — remove the last character from the `currentInput` (backspace behavior).

 - Calculation logic: the slice contains helper logic to parse string inputs, perform arithmetic, and format the output for the display.
 All non-UI decisions (when to overwrite, when to chain calculations, how decimals are merged) are located in the slice so the component remains focused on rendering and dispatching.